saurabhchhabra1/AgifyAPI/README.md

 ##Install Dependencies
 - npm install
-- Above should install all dependencies when cloning this project, if getting error in imports then try this - npm install axios chai @cucumber/cucumber
+- Above should install all dependencies when cloning this project, if still getting error in imports then try this below -
+- npm install axios chai @cucumber/cucumber

 ##Run test
 - npm test